Assisted Living in Arizona

 Assisted living facilities in Arizona are licensed and regulated by the Bureau of Residential Facilities Licensing.
 Facilities must comply with the rules and regulations set forth to protect the health, safety and well-being of assisted living residents in the state.

-Assisted living services are defined as supervisory, personal, directed or behavioral care services in a residential setting.
-Facilities can be licensed to provide different levels of care.
+Assisted Living Scope of Care | Assisted living services are defined as supervisory, personal, directed or behavioral care services in a residential setting.
+Facilities can be licensed to provide different levels of care. |

-Arizona Medicaid pays for the care services provided in licensed and participating assisted living facilities for eligible residents.
+Assisted Living Medicaid Policy | Arizona Medicaid pays for the care services provided in licensed and participating assisted living facilities for eligible residents.
 It doesn’t pay for room and board.
-You should check acceptable payment options prior to deciding on a facility to ensure that Medicaid is accepted.
+You should check acceptable payment options prior to deciding on a facility to ensure that Medicaid is accepted. |

-There can be no more than two individuals in a bedroom and all sleeping rooms must have access to natural light.
-Furniture, including a bed and linen, should be provided unless the resident is bringing their own, and each sleeping area must have sufficient storage space.
+Assisted Living Facility Requirements | All doors in assisted living communities must be wheelchair accessible and facilities must provide accessible outdoor activity space.
+There can be no more than two people in a bedroom.
+All units need natural light, a locking door, a bathroom, and kitchen space with counters and a sink.
+Furniture, including a bed and linen, should be provided unless the resident is bringing their own, and each bedroom must have sufficient storage space. |

-All medication must be stored securely.
+Medication Management Regulations | All medication must be stored securely.
 Medication can be administered under the direction of a medical practitioner and following a medication order.
+If residents are self-administering medication, assisted living facility staff can take actions to help, including providing reminders and opening containers. |

-Facilities must schedule sufficient trained staff to ensure the needs of the residents can be met.
-At least one manager or caregiver must be present and awake when a resident is on the premises.
+Staffing Requirements | Facilities must schedule sufficient trained staff to ensure the needs of the residents can be met.
+At least one manager or caregiver must be present and awake when a resident is on the premises. |

 Frequently Asked Questions